 We already knew this.

-lipolife have been analysing commercial liposomal Vitamin C products for the past five years.
+lipolife have been analysing commercial liposomal Vitamin C products for the past seven years.

 To date, we have only found one other product on the market which displays characteristics of a true, quality liposomal formula.

 Believe it or not, there is currently no standardisation or specific labelling requirements for liposomal manufacturers.
 As a consumer, it can be difficult to know what you are actually getting.

 Even the terminology can be misleading.
 The word “liposomal” does not mean “liposome,” these terms are not one and the same even though they do sound similar.
 The term liposomal is widely being used simply to mean “containing fat”.
 So products containing just fat (lipid) and vitamin C mixed together are being termed as liposomal but without the presence of liposomes.

 It’s a minefield.

 Asking the right questions and validating these processes with the manufacturer is a good first step in understanding a quality product.
 Creating effective liposomal delivery in food supplements is an exact science.
 The process and technology is complicated and involves intricate steps to ensure proper stability, potency, compatibility and consistency.

 Below you will find the results of our liposomal characterisation analysis to give you, the consumer, an insight into the quality of liposomal products freely sold across the UK and Europe.

 In order for liposomes to be effectively and efficiently absorbed into the cells, they need to be a certain size.
 If the liposome matrix is too large, it will not be absorbed and will instead be excreted.
 Ideally for liposomal Vitamin C, the particle size should be between 100nm and 200nm.